-Chilean culture reflects a mix of both indigenous and Spanish influences, similar to that of its neighbors.
+Chilean culture reflects a mix of both indigenous and Spanish influences, similar to that of its neighbours.
 Music and dance is an important component of this culture, and Chile actually has a national dance!
 It’s called the Cueca.
-A popular music that represents Chile’s cultural heritage is that of the Mapuche people.
+Popular music that represents Chile’s cultural heritage is that of the Mapuche people.
 There are also various regional folk music styles that are popular among Chileans, such as La Nueva Canción Chilena and cumbia.

 Aside from the music and dancing, Chileans enjoy many of the activities you’d expect for the regions in which they live: skiing in the mountains and surfing on the coast.
 The best part, however, is the well-known presence of seafood, fruit, and exceptional wine.

 If you really want to immerse yourself into their culture when moving abroad to Chile, you’ll have to learn about and understand their passion for both soccer and rodeo!

 Hopeful expats thinking about moving abroad have the option of obtaining a visitor’s visa in order to better determine if Chile is right for them.
 That makes the visitor’s visa a good place to start when looking to obtain residency in Chile.
 Here’s a (very) brief rundown of the visa options in Chile you can consider: